 - Does the call log show any Debug Events?

-- Is your Twilio App or Application SID responding as intended?
+- Is your TwiML URL or Application SID responding as intended?

-- Are you (or a caller) experiencing issues with choppy, delayed, or missing audio?
+- Are you (or a caller) experiencing any audio quality issues?

 Check for Twilio Incidents